1211ciel/node/words.md

 One group of people seems to be forgotten,namely pensioner.
 One group of people seems to be forgotten,namely pensioner.
 One group of people seems to be forgotten,namely pensioner.

+radical 激进的
+radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.

+radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical radical
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.
+The most radical will become a conservative on the day after the revolution.

+quote 引文
+quote quote quote quote quote
+quote quote quote quote quote
+quote quote quote quote quote
+quote quote quote quote quote
+She quoted from a newspaper artical.
+She quoted from a newspaper artical.
+She quoted from a newspaper artical.
+She quoted from a newspaper artical.
+She quoted from a newspaper artical.

+qualify 达到标准
+qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify qualify
+These merit scholarships can be renewed as long as the recipients continue to qualify.
+These merit scholarships can be renewed as long as the recipients continue to qualify.
+These merit scholarships can be renewed as long as the recipients continue to qualify.
+These merit scholarships can be renewed as long as the recipients continue to qualify.
+These merit scholarships can be renewed as long as the recipients continue to qualify.

+psychologist 心理学家
+psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.

+psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist psychologist She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.

+psychologist pyschologist pyschologist pyschologist pyschologist psychologist pyschologist pyschologist pyschologist pyschologist psychologist pyschologist pyschologist pyschologist pyschologist psychologist pyschologist pyschologist pyschologist pyschologist She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.
+She was referred to a psychologist.

+provided 假如
+provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.

+provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided provided
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.
+I will agree to go provided my expenses are paid.

+protest 抗议
+protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest
+Customers are protesting against higher prices.
+Customers are protesting against higher prices.
+Customers are protesting against higher prices.
+Customers are protesting against higher prices.
+Customers are protesting against higher prices.

+promotion 提升
+promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion promotion Salary,promotion and plans for the coming year will be discussed at the meeting.Salary,promotion and plans for the coming year will be discussed at the meeting.
+Salary,promotion and plans for the coming year will be discussed at the meeting.
+Salary,promotion and plans for the coming year will be discussed at the meeting.
+Salary,promotion and plans for the coming year will be discussed at the meeting.

+phrase 短语
+phrase phrase phraes phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase phrase
+That's exactly the phrase I was looking for myself.
+That's exactly the phrase I was looking for myself.
+That's exactly the phrase I was looking for myself.
+That's exactly the phrase I was looking for myself.
+That's exactly the phrase I was looking for myself.

+philosopher 哲学家
+philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.

+philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher philosopher Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.
+Darwin is a great natural philosopher.